 Four people in Seville were the primary figures in the escape line: Eustace Formby, the British Vice-Consul for Seville; Robert Griffith Evans, local representative of the MacAndrews Co.; Evans’ wife May; and Fredrik Nergard, the Norwegian consul.

 The MacAndrews Co. was a Scottish shipping company founded in 1770 that began by specializing in importing fruit from Spain, Portugal, and the Azores.
 During WWII it had a weekly ship’s service between Seville and the U.K., mainly carrying oranges to the U.K., but sailing first to Gibraltar to join a convoy.
 The best marmalade was made from bitter Seville oranges destined for marmalade maker Hartley’s of Liverpool.
 The Seville agent for MacAndrews, Robert Griffith Evans, was enlisted into the escape system by the British Ambassador to Spain, Samuel Hoare.
 Evans and his wife, May, were Welsh and, when they needed to talk to contacts at the British Embassy in Madrid, they would speak in Welsh, it being unlikely that Spanish police or German agents wiretapping the conversation would be able to understand.
 May described what would happen: “They would ring me from the embassy on a private phone to say they had a parcel for me.”
 She would meet a contact and create cover stories for escapees.
+For more formal encoded communications, including ciphered telegrams being sent to the Embassy, Formby’s son, Carlos, recalled that cipher books were kept in a safe at the consulate.
 (See photo #5 of Robert Griffith Evans, Samuel Hoare, and May Evans at end of article.)

 Robert Evans’ normal work was to take care of the needs of the visiting merchant ships, including ordering supplies for the ship’s steward, paying port fees, interceding with port authorities, and delivering final messages before a ship sailed.
 When in port, all communications to a ship came from either the shipping agent or the consulate.
 Evans also would pick up from the British consulate a certificate of origin for the British customs authorities in the U.K. and prepare a bill of lading.
 All these activities gave Evans good reason for regular visits to the ships.